yokilam/unit-1-bootcamp/exercises/methods.md

 ####2.
 Calculate Square Root

-Write a method called `calculateSquareRoot` that takes an integer as a parameter and returns the square root of that integer.
+Write a method called `calculateSquareRoot` that takes an int as a parameter and returns the square root of that integer.

 ```
 ex: calculateSquareRoot(4) returns 2